-So how do you maintain this digitally?
+Okay, but how do you maintain this digitally?
 Looking at the image above, looks like parts of the board are illustrative– or dare I say skeuomorphic?
 And 3D??
 It seems to also be breaking the limited color palette rule with clashing colors!

 As you can imagine, thinking about this strictly in the realm of 2D as you would design for a flat surface, becomes a bit of a mess.
-So first let’s start with acknowledging the nature of the games.
-Because game elements are often times sitting on top of a very busy backdrop filled with colors, a common technique to make game elements easily readable is to mark them with giant blocks of vibrant (and often clashing) colors.
+So first let’s start with acknowledging the nature of games.
+Because game elements are oftentimes sitting on top of a very busy backdrop filled with colors, a common technique to make game elements easily readable is to mark them with giant blocks of vibrant (and often clashing) colors.